RedisLabs/redislabs-docs/content/rc/databases/create-database.md

 - Replication doubles memory consumption; that is, 512MB of data requires at least 1GB of memory limit when replication is enabled.

-- Active Active also doubles memory consumption and the effect is cumulative with replication's impact.
-Since Active Active requires replication to be turned on, the memory limit impact can be as large as four times (4x) the original data size.
+- Active-Active also doubles memory consumption and the effect is cumulative with replication's impact.
+Since Active-Active requires replication to be turned on, the memory limit impact can be as large as four times (4x) the original data size.

 - Advanced capabilities also consume memory.